AviatrixSystems/Docs/HowTos/AdminUsers_DuoAuth.rst

 Create Duo Authentication
 -------------------------

-To enable DUO, go to Settings -> Setup 2FA Login
+To enable DUO, go to Settings -> Controller -> Duo Login

 Enter Duo integration key, secret key, and API hostname of your account in DUO website described earlier.
 Currently only DUO push is supported.

-Once it is created successfully, the Duo push login applies to all users, including user admin.
+Once it is created successfully, the Duo push login applies to all users (admin is exempt).
 Every user (listed in settings -> Manage Accounts -> Users) who wishes to login to the system must have a matching user name in their DUO account.